 First things first, you want your job description to stand out to all the right people.
 This means using language in your job description that is sure to catch the eye of your preferred candidate.
 You want to capture their attention from the very first few lines of the job description to ensure that they will continue reading the advert.
 Many companies get this wrong and end up falling at the first hurdle.

-You want to make your company a company people aspire to work for.
+The goal is to to make your company a company people aspire to work for.
 Add some more life to it by adding photos of a team day out or the staff that are currently working at your company.
-This is a good way of showcasing your company culture and once it once again livens up your job description.
+This is a good way of showcasing your culture and it can liven up a job description.
 Finally, try to keep your job description as short and concise as possible.
 If the description is too long, people will end up skimming through the specifications or losing complete interest.

 2. Don’t be someone you’re not

-When describing your company as the “best in the world”, make sure you use the right language that perfectly portrays that.
+When describing your company, make sure you use the right language that perfectly portrays it.
 Show how great your company is through the enthusiasm of your words.
 Again, if it sounds dull, then no one’s going to be interested.
 Steer clear of jargon and be true to your company voice.
 As the old saying goes – ‘Don’t pretend you’re something that you’re not’.
-If you do pretend to be someone you’re not, then it could go horribly wrong for numerous reasons.
-Why?
-You’ll only end up disappointing yourself as well as the candidate that comes in to interview.
+If you do, you may only end up disappointing yourself as well as the candidate that comes in to interview.

 Again, ask yourself – “What type of company are you?”
 Are you the playful, energetic type?
 Or are you more corporate?
-Using the right language, will save the candidate any disappointment and will ultimately attract the right candidate for your business.
+Using the right language will save the candidate any disappointment and will ultimately attract the right talent to your business.
 Although hiring someone with the necessary skills is important, it’s also essential that they fit the culture of your company.
 Everyone’s different, and your company is no exception.
-Ensure your job description doesn’t sound like it’s coming out of the mouth of a robot as well and that there’s a human feel to it.
+Ensure your LinkedIn job description doesn’t sound like it’s coming out of the mouth of a robot and that there’s a human feel to it.

 3. Why are you the best of the rest?

 If you’re not going to be enthusiastic about your company then who is?
-Never, ever be afraid to big up your company’s success as well as all the positive things that make you’re company great.
-Then again, if you need to think hard on this, maybe you’re in the wrong place yourself.
-Display your companies aspirations, and what they hope to achieve now and in the future.
+Never be afraid to big up your company’s success as well as all the positive things that makes your company great.
+Display your company’s aspirations, and what they hope to achieve now and in the future.
 Outlining your goals not only makes your job description come to life, but it also instils belief within a candidate that they can grow within your company.